kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

-# Python SDK Typing and Static Type Checker Guide
+# Python SDK Static Type Checking Guide

 This guide contains some general typing tips and guidance as it relates to common types/patterns we use in the Python SDK.
 It also walks through the setup necessary to run mypy and pyright, static type checkers, on client library code.